wegnerce/chembiosys_metaG_workshop_2023/README.md

 ## 🔍 You want to use the workshop material?!
 No problem, you only need to meet a couple of pre-requisites:

-* You need access to a system (local or remote) running Linux or Apple (running Linux makes you a better person, it is good for your karma!🙏).
+* You need access to a system (local or remote) running Linux or MacOS (running Linux makes you a better person, it is good for your karma!🙏).
 * You need to set-up `jupyterlab`, including the `bash kernel` mentioned above.
 * Set-up the needed `conda environments`, see above.
 * Download the mock data.

 ### Setting up JupyterLab
 OK, let's do this.
-In the following we assume you a Linux-based system _locally_:
+In the following we assume you run a Linux-based system _locally_:

 ```
 ### We will set up jupyterlab using mamba